BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 ------------------
 Prameters: (no params)

-Description: This function retrieves aqua price in terms of eth i.e one eth is equal to x aqua.
+Description: This function retrieves aqua price in terms of eth i.e one Eth is equal to X Aqua.

 **Handler Contract**
 ====================